-The Living Away from Home Allowance (LAFHA) provides assistance to eligible NSW families whose children must board away from home to access secondary education.
+The Living Away from Home Allowance (LAFHA) assists eligible NSW families whose children must board away from home to access secondary education.
 Pre-conditions for eligibility relate to income and distance from the nearest public secondary school or school of preferred religion.
-Applicants must also meet a further criterion such as a medical condition or impassable roads.
-See LAFHA information for further details.
+Applicants must also meet further criteria such as a medical condition or impassable roads.

-- Check the closing date for the current year on the LAFHA application before completing.
+- Check the closing date for the current year on the LAFHA application (PDF 917 KB) before completing it.

 - Applications must be received before 30 June each year.

-- Applications received between 1 July and 30 September, if successful, will only be paid for half a year.
+- If successful, applications received between 1 July and 30 September will only be paid for half a year.

 - Applications received after 30 September cannot be approved for that year.